Is there a difference between joy and happiness?

 What is Happiness?

 See how each example is dependent on something?
-Happiness is almost always an if-then statement.
+Happiness is an if-this, then-that statement.
 If _________ happens, then happiness happens.
 If God reproves a man, then he will be happy.
 If you are gracious to the poor, then you will be happy.
 If there is no traffic, then I will be happy.

 Now, don't get me wrong, I'm not trying to say that happiness is bad.
 Quite the opposite!
 Happiness is a gift from God, and a very good thing.
 But happiness doesn't last forever.